DataFire/Integrations/integrations/generated/osisoft/README.md

 #### Input
 * input `object`
   * webId **required** `string`: The ID of the stream.
+  * heartbeatRate `integer`: HeartbeatRate is an integer multiple of the Polling Interval.
+It specifies the rate at which a client will receive an empty message if there are no data updates.
+It can be used to check that the connection is still alive.
+Zero/negative values correspond to no heartbeat.
+By default, no empty messages will be sent to the user.
   * includeInitialValues `boolean`: Specified if the channel should send a message with the current value of the stream after the connection is opened.
 The default is 'false'.
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Items[StreamValues]](#items[streamvalues])